guilhermeribeirodev/vue-js-checkin/README.md

 - *Given* an user wants to check-in at the pub
 - *When* USER scans the QR code on the top of the TABLE
+- *And* USER signs up with his fullname and age
 - *Then* USER is ready to order

 ----------------------------------------